Basketball basics

 Personal Fouls

 A personal foul occurs when a defensive player touches the offensive player’s body to steal the ball.
 Defenders may only defend by moving parallel to the offensive player or distracting him without touching his body.
 The defender has to stop the offensive player from progressing toward the goal.
 He can only touch the basketball, not the offensive player’s body.
-It will be considered a foul if he makes contact with the offensive player’s body.
+It will be a foul if he makes contact with the offensive player’s body.

 Shooting Fouls